anton-kochev/service-bus-inspector/README.md

 4. In the dead-letter queue panel, click any message ID to view its full details in the detailed viewer
 5. Press `Ctrl+C` to exit

-Note: "Reset queue" and "Change queue" buttons are placeholders and not yet implemented.
+Note: "Change queue" button functionality is not yet fully implemented (requires user input for new queue name).

 ## Build